-We briefly review some popular similarity measures. $L_p$ norms [13] are a group of widely-used distance measures due to their simplicity and efficiency.
+We briefly review some popular similarity measures.
+L_p norms [13] are a group of widely-used distance measures due to their simplicity and efficiency.
 However, they are quite sensitive to noises, amplitude differences and phase shifts.
 DTW (Dynamic Time Warping) [14] is well known for its invariance to phase shifts, scaling distortion, and other shape variations, but has high computation complexity.
 Generally, it takes $O(m^2)$ to compute the dissimilarity between two time series of length m.
 This makes DTW impractical to deal with high dimensional KPIs.
-Besides, correlation-based metrics (e.g., cross-correlation) [7, 9, 15] are also used as similarity measure in recent years.
+Besides, correlation-based metrics (e.g., cross-correlation) [7,9, 15] are also used as similarity measure in recent years.
 They are often used in signal processing and can natively handle the phase shifts between time series.
 Moreover, the calculation complexity of crosscorrelation can be reduced to $O(m \log(m))$ using convolution theorem and Fast Fourier Transform.
 Thus, correlation-based metrics can be suitable similarity measures for our KPIs.

-Cross-correlation calculates the sliding inner-product of two time series, which is natively robust to phase shifts.
-[9] proposed a shape-based distance (SBD) on the basis of crosscorrelation and applied it on idealized time series data.
+Cross-correlation is a well-accepted similarity measure of time series in the signal processing field.
+It calculates the sliding inner-product of two time series, which is natively robust to phase shifts.
+[9] proposed a shape-based distance (SBD) on the basis of cross-correlation and applied it on idealized time series data.
 In this paper, we use SBD to measure the similarity of our baselines, which have higher dimensional and more phase shifts than idealized time series.

-For two time series $\vec{x} = (x_1, \dots, x_m)$ and $\vec{y} = (y_1, \dots, y_m)$ , cross-correlation slides $\vec{y}$ over $\vec{x}$ to compute the inner-product for each shift s of $\vec{y}$ , as defined by Eq.
+Since baselines are standardized time series without amplitude differences, the comparison between them is now meaningful.
+For two time series $\vec{x} = (x_1, \dots, x_m)$ and $\vec{y} = (y_1, \dots, y_m)$, cross-correlation slides \vec{y} over \vec{x} to compute the inner-product for each shift s of \vec{y} , as defined by Eq.
 (2).